f-fraysse/HPE_volleyball/memory-bank/techContext.md

    - CUDA version must be compatible with GPU driver
    - ONNX Runtime must be compatible with CUDA version
    - cuDNN version must be compatible with CUDA
+   - **RTX 5070 GPU Compatibility Issue**: The development machine's RTX 5070 has CUDA capability sm_120, but current PyTorch builds only support up to sm_90, limiting GPU acceleration options

 2. **ONNX Runtime Limitations**
    - Some operations may be assigned to CPU instead of GPU